Ever wondered why the Great Wall of China was built on mountains?

 Well, the reasons for constructing the wall on the mountains are covered below, but the primary reason for the location chosen is that the designers of the Great Wall wanted to take advantage of the varied terrains, and they built the wall with reinforcements in strategic places as a way to ward off invaders.

-The Great Wall was also built across the mountain passes, along the mountain ridges, and across some of the main transportation areas on flatter regions.
-The wall features beacon towers and watchtowers built very high for easy observation, and for easy communication – fire was used as a signal.
+The Great Wall was also built across the mountain passes, along the mountain ridges, and across some of the main transportation areas in flatter regions.
+The wall features beacon towers and watchtowers built very high for easy observation, and easy communication – a fire was used as a signal.

 Then on the deserts and plains, the designers of the wall took advantage of the rivers and the river cliffs as natural barriers.
 This strategy not only controlled the country’s strategic places, but it was also a design move that saved on materials and labor.